zachreborn/macos_setup/github_security.md

 # GPG
 Yubikey guide and walkthrough: https://developers.yubico.com/PGP/PGP_Walk-Through.html

 This configuration guide sets up GPG to be utilized with a Yubikey and Github.
-The guide performs the following:
-1. Installs the necessary components

 ## Installation
 The following tools are utilized